oa01/pythoncalc/README.md

 # pythoncalc

-This little programm is a Calculator
+This little programm is a Calculator which is written in python 3 using the pyqt5 framework
 ## Reqirements
 Python3 and pyqt5
 ## Installation